BACKPACK TO BRIEFCASE PROFESSIONAL DEVELOPMENT CURRICULUM

 VSB 3000: BARTLEY BriefCASE CHALLENGE

 In the fall or spring semester, VSB juniors enroll in this required one-credit course that provides preparation for and culminates in an internal case competition.
-Students work in small groups to analyze a case and present their findings and recommendations to a panel of company executives and faculty.
-Written and verbal communication skills, analysis, team dynamics, and leadership are integrated throughout the course, and students submit an executive summary of the case.
+Students work in small groups to analyze a case and present their findings and recommendations to a panel of company executives and faculty during a day-long competition.
+Written and verbal communication skills, analysis, team dynamics, and leadership are addressed throughout the course, and students submit an executive summary of the case.
 This course also provides a wide array of networking opportunities; students interact with and are provided with feedback from business professionals.

-Previous case studies: PepsiCo, Heineken, Amazon, Aston Martin Tesla Motors, Nestle's, Apple, Inc. Hot Chicken, Facebook Fake News in the Post-Truth World
+Previous case studies*: Amazon, Aston Martin, HTD and Virtual Reality, Apple, Inc., Hot Chicken Takeover, Facebook Fake News in the Post-Truth World, Café Kenya, Roku, Bodega Aurrera, Voice War, Mastercard

 *Harvard Business School Publishing